GuanceCloud/guance-docs/docs/en/usability-monitoring/dialingtest-task/http.md

 ## Create HTTP Dial Test Task

-In the Guance Cloud workspace, click "New"-"API Dial Test" and select "HTTP Protocol" to create a new HTTP dial test task, and periodically monitor the performance of websites, domain names and background interfaces based on the `HTTP` protocol.
+In the Guance workspace, click "New"-"API Dial Test" and select "HTTP Protocol" to create a new HTTP dial test task, and periodically monitor the performance of websites, domain names and background interfaces based on the `HTTP` protocol.

 ![](../img/4.dailtesting_http_1.png)